 Exercise 8: Monitor Your Work + Team Communication (20 mins)

 The Pho Real team wants to customize their experience and make it easy to onboard new team members.
-They want you to feel good about finding your items by watching and favoriting so you can see them on your personal page.
+They want you to feel good about finding your items by watching and favoriting, so you can see them on your personal page.
 And they want a delivery plan.
 They have created the following objectives for you to complete in this exercise:

 They want to utilize all their cool new queries by adding widgets to a Dashboard.